 This comes in specialised packs for smaller or larger breeds, so you can get puppy food designed for your larger pup.
 It comes in chicken or lamb flavor, and uses farm-raised meats.

 Nutro Wholesome Essentials also does a range of wet dog food, so if your dog loves the dry option, you can always mix things up a little!

 Another well-known brand for your Great Dane puppy food is Purina Pro Plan Focus puppy food* designed for large breeds.

+Chicken is the main ingredient, meaning the food has a high level of protein.
 It also includes antioxidants and nutrients aimed at developing your pup’s immune system and joints and cartilage.

 Blue Buffalo Wilderness

 Another option is Blue Buffalo Wilderness High Protein, Grain Free natural puppy food.*

 This food has a blend of antioxidants, vitamins and minerals chosen by animal nutritionists to benefit our pups.
 It claims to target brain and eye development, healthy muscle growth, strong bones, dental health, skin and coat health, and immune system development.